MAziz-0/My-Portfolio/README.md

     Fix: Added a negative top number to push buttons to a new position.

+7. Navigation toggler is not collapsing properly.

+    Fix: Reduced margin to 0 and changed height of navigation bar toggler to fit content.

 ## Deployment

 1. Create a GitHub account on github.com.